HarperDB/documentation/docs/reference/resource.md

 ## `getId(): string|number|Array<string|number>`
 Returns the primary key value for this resource.

-## `put(record: object)`
+## `put(data: object)`
 This will assign the provided record or data to this resource, and is called for HTTP PUT requests.
 You can define or override this method to define how records should be updated.
-The default `put` method on tables (`super.put(record)`) writes the record to the table (updating or inserting depending on if the record previously existed) as part of the current transaction.
+The default `put` method on tables (`super.put(data)`) writes the record to the table (updating or inserting depending on if the record previously existed) as part of the current transaction.

 ## `delete(queryOrProperty?)`
 This will delete this record or resource, and is called for HTTP DELETE requests.
 You can define or override this method to define how records should be deleted.
 The default `delete` method on tables (`super.put(record)`) deletes the record from the table as part of the current transaction.